madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

     > Average Read Time with Random Writes         0.231 ms          8.8
  ```

-For comparison, this is what I get for Windows 10, on latest [VirtualBox](http://www.johnwillis.com/2014/03/virtualbox-speeding-up-guest-vm-lot.html) with SATA controller (without Host I/O cache) on same machine:
+For comparison, this is what I get for Windows 10, on latest [VirtualBox](http://www.johnwillis.com/2014/03/virtualbox-speeding-up-guest-vm-lot.html):

+* VirtualBox with SATA controller (without Host I/O cache) on same machine:

  ```
     > Disk  Random 16.0 Read                       99.93 MB/s          7.1